antznette1/S3_upload/README.md

   Click on the created role, and copy the Role ARN.
 You'll need this for the next step.

 ### **IAM User Association**:
-  You need an IAM user, who will assume the S3UploadRole.
+  You need an IAM user, who will assume the new role.
+Create an Iam user or use existing one.

   Ensure the IAM user has the necessary permissions to assume roles (sts:AssumeRole permission).